home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 Neill Kauffman and Josh Wharton (USA), 2/2011.

 Description.
 The first ascensionists climbed the lower pitches of Golden Eagle, then traversed right along the obvious ledge, past El Facon to reach a crack system right of a big right facing corner.
 Along this system they climbed 7 new pitches up to 7a+ with two points of A0; a pendulum to avoid a seam, and a move around a scary detached flake.
-As the angle eased off on the upper face, they traversed left, crossing several routes to join Golden Eagle for the upper ridge finish of the peak.
+As the angle eased off on the upper face, they traversed left, crossing several routes to join The Sound and the Fury and El Condor (700m altogether).

 History.
 They climbed the route in a 31-hour push from Niponino camp, stopping for a 3 hours bivy during the descent.
 The route is named in memory of climbers Jonny Copp and Micah Dash who died in May 2009 while attempting to climb a peak in China’s Sichuan province.